furybee/chrome-tab-modifier/README.md

 ## Usage

 * Click on the Tab Modifier icon <img src="public/assets/icon_16.png" alt="icon"> to open Popup or Right-Click then Options.
-* Create your tab rules.
+* Create your tab rules and tab groups.
+* When creating or editing a group, enable **Merge across windows** to prevent duplicate groups with the same title and color in different windows.
+Tabs will be moved into the existing group, and the merged tab will be focused.
 * Try & enjoy!

 ## Why did you build this extension?